haberdashPI/german_track/README.md

 ## Notes on specific files in `scripts`

+- `matlab/generate_stimuli` - Used to create the experimental stimuli. *Read comments carefully* if you regenerate the experimental stimuli.
 - `matlab/read_eeg_events.m` - Load the event markers for the onset of each stimulus.
 - `R/read_sound_events.R` - Further processing of events to combine them with the event files which describe which stimuli were presented when.